elastos/Elastos.Wiki/docs/7.start/utility.md

 ### Securing the Network

-Elastos is a hybrid proof-of-work (PoW) and delegated proof-of-stake (DPoS) network, which means that resistance from various attacks partially comes from staking NEAR.
+Elastos is a hybrid proof-of-work (PoW) and delegated proof-of-stake (DPoS) network, which means that resistance from various attacks partially comes from staking ELA.
 Staked ELA represents the decentralized infrastructure of servers that maintain the network and process transactions for applications and users on ELA.
 Rewards for providing this service are received in ELA.

 ### Providing a Unit of Account